Front Page Detectives

 BREAKING NEWS

-Recently Released Maine Convict Charged With Killing Parents, Their Friends
+Recently Released Convict Sentenced for Killing Parents, Their Friends

 Source: Maine Department of Corrections; Unsplash

-A man from Maine who had only been released from prison for less than a week has been accused of killing his parents and two of their friends and then allegedly shooting at random cars on the highway, shooting three people, according to authorities.
+A man from Maine who had only been released from prison for days has been sentenced for killing his parents and two of their friends and then shooting at random cars on the highway, according to authorities.

 Article continues below advertisement

-About an hour later, police started getting reports from Yarmouth, about 20 miles south of Bowdoin, of gunfire on the highway, according to WCMH.
+About an hour later, police started getting reports from Yarmouth, about 20 miles south of Bowdoin, of gunfire, according to WCMH.

 Three people, Sean Halsey, 51, and his two children, Justin Halsey, 29, and Paige Halsey, 25, were shot in the Yarmouth shootings and have been hospitalized, officials said.

-WCMH talked with Ian Halsey, who said the victims were his uncle and two cousins.
-He said one of the cousins is in critical condition and the uncle was hit by shrapnel.
+WCMH spoke with Ian Halsey, who said the victims were his uncle and two cousins.
+He noted one of the cousins is in critical condition and the uncle was hit by shrapnel.
 None of them knew Eaton, he said.

-“They were just passersby in the wrong place at the wrong time,” he added.
-“It’s horrible what happened.”
+“They were just passersby in the wrong place at the wrong time,” he explained, adding, “It’s horrible what happened.”

 Article continues below advertisement

-Eaton has been charged with four counts of murder, but he has not been charged in the highway shootings yet, officials said.
+Eaton has been charged with four counts of murder and was charged with attempted murder in the highway shootings, officials said.

 MORE ON: